Top 3 new shows to watch on Netflix for March 2022

 Rick and Morty – Season 5

 Ricky and Morty is back!
-If you haven't had the pleasure of experiencing the mad thoughts of Justin Rolland, now is the perfect time with season five of the adult animated series now available to stream on Netflix in full.
+If you haven't had the pleasure of experiencing the mad thoughts of Justin Rolland, now is the perfect time with season five of the adult animated series now available to stream on Netflix in full (in the US you'll find this on Hulu or HBO Max).
 Honestly, it's completely bizarre but carries a decent throughline with some surprisingly heartfelt moments in what is basically a bonkers comedy.

 The series as a whole follows the adventures and mishaps of Rick, a sociopathic, drunk scientist, and his 14-year-old grandson, Morty.
 It's a very easy watch that goes some lengths to continuously outdo itself with how mad the plot gets.
 Like its predecessors, season five consists of 10 episodes that last around 20-minutes.
 Besides this, lots of big Hollywood names are onboard this time around, such as Alison Brie, Steve Buscemi, Jennifer Coolidge, Christina Ricci and Timothy Olyphant.